villekalliomaki/homelab_server/docs/containers.md

 ### AttributeError: 'list' object has no attribute 'get'

 For some reason Ansible doesn't work like it should with pods that already exist.
 Easiest way to fix the error is to stop and remove all containers in a service, and then run the setup playbook again.

+### Permission errors inside container

+Some of these could work:

+-   Map the real user to something else inside the container, ofter to "nobody" with `userns: keep-id:uid=65534,gid=65534`
+-   Make sure files or directories have the execution permission added, if for some reason the container check and errors from it being missing.